 - S&C and individuals training – These things can get scheduled at all different times, including early mornings, especially in the Spring season.

-On top of this you can add press/media demands, community relations, fundraising, alumni relations, taking part in Athletic Department and university functions, running camps/clinics, dealing with player emergencies, and a number of other things that pop up.
+On top of this you can add press/media demands, community relations, fundraising, alumni relations, taking part in Athletic Department and university functions, running camps/clinics, dealing with player emergencies, and a number of other things that pop up (check out this list).
 And if you’re at the Division II or Division III level you could very well have a secondary duty such as teaching or administrative work to stack on top of all this.
 When I coached at Brown, we also ran a Juniors club to help grow the sport locally.

 For those who might be wondering, the demands are not dissimilar for professional coaches.
 I know of assistants who are the head coach for one of the club’s lower teams.
 The head coaches have all kinds of press and media requirements.
 They have to interact with supporters groups and take calls from club management at all hours.
 And they all do lots and lots of video work.
 The point is, full-time coaching creates work-life balance challenges, especially as you move up the competitive ladder.